vladimir-tutin/Plex-Auto-Collections/README.md

 In order to find your Plex token follow
 [this guide](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

+Trakt lists require a client id and client secret.
+1. [Create](https://trakt.tv/oauth/applications/new) a Trakt API application.
+2. Enter a `Name` for the application.
+3. Enter `urn:ietf:wg:oauth:2.0:oob` for `Redirect uri`.
+4. Click the `SAVE APP` button.
+5. Record the `Client ID` and `Client Secret`.

 Library should be the name of the Plex library that you are wanting to search and create collections in.